-- employees – stores information about employees – ID, First name, Last name, Email address, and other fields,
+- employees – which stores information about employees – ID, First name, Last name, Email address, and other fields,

-- shippers – stores information about shippers / delivery companies – ID, company name, and other fields,
+- shippers – which stores information about shippers / delivery companies – ID, company name, and other fields,

-- orders – ‘summary’ table about the orders, which stores information about the orders (order date, shipped date, taxes and fees), with “links” to the other three tables through ID fields – employee_id, customer_id, shipper_id.
+- orders – a ‘summary’ table about the orders, which stores information about the orders (order date, shipped date, taxes and fees), with “links” to the other three tables through ID fields – employee_id, customer_id, shipper_id.
 These will be our foreign keys.